usershokhrukh/tasty-food-team/README.md

-we did it until 6 PM, but there commits 'now'
+we did it until 6 PM, but there are commits 'now'